bizzare-bread/Bamboo-card-test/README.md

      dotnet run --project BambooCard
    ```

 4. Access the API endpoint to retrieve the best stories.
-By default, the endpoint is `https://localhost:5001/beststories`.
+You can use this endpoint by Swagger `https://localhost:5001/swagger` or directly by enpoint url `https://localhost:5001/beststories`.

 ## Future Enhancements